ctnava/rxtechnotes/1_duties_law.md

 - **Payment Processing**: Handling customer payments and receipts
 - **Clerical Work**: Filing records, organizing paperwork

+> 🛑 **Note**: In some states, clerks may not be permitted to enter or access prescription data.

 ### Pharmacy Technicians (PhT)

-Pharmacy technicians are **licensed healthcare professionals** who assist pharmacists with technical tasks.
-At minimum, technicians require **state licensure**, and some employers may also require **national certification**.
+Pharmacy technicians are **healthcare professionals** who assist pharmacists with technical tasks.
+In some states, techs are only registered, not licensed.
+At minimum states require that technicians are **registered (and usually licensed)**, while some employers may also require **national certification**.
 Their scope of practice typically includes:

 - **Prescription Processing**: Receiving and processing medication orders, measuring and preparing dosages
 - **Labeling**: Packaging and labeling medications with usage instructions